You want smart political talk without the meltdowns?

 We would have avoided his omnibus vote to begin with.

-Uh, listen, it's very that was a very frustrating race for me for a lot of different reasons.
+Listen, that was a very frustrating race for me for a lot of different reasons.

-And, you know, then you had you know, these people in Washington, the elite, you know, picking winners and losers.
+And, you know, then you had, you know, these people in Washington, the elite, you know, picking winners and losers.

-And and Democrats don't do that.
+And Democrats don't do that.

 They competed everywhere.

-Because I have great suspicion about the amount of money because they so outspend Republicans in these races that it is it is mind-numbing.
+Where their money's coming from, I think we need an investigation into that too, because I have great suspicion about the amount of money because they so outspend Republicans in these races that it is mind-numbing.

 Tens and tens of millions of dollars they're outspending Republicans and ads absolutely work.